-The mission of UUCF’s Partner Church program is to develop long-term mutually supportive relationships with our fellow Unitarians in Szentgerice, Transylvania, Romania, and in the Khasi Hills of India.
+The mission of UUCF’s Partner Church program is to develop long-term, mutually supportive relationships with Unitarians in Szentgerice, Transylvania, Romania, and the Khasi Hills of India.

 The Partner Church Circle administers UUCF’s Partner Church program with the following focus:

 - Strengthening the bonds of friendship between members of UUCF and the people of Szentgerice and Puriang;

 - Promoting an exchange of people and ideas;